Inverse problem regularization with hierarchical variational autoencoders

-{\bf Convergence issues.} Regularization with generative models~\eqref{eq:map} involves highly non-convex optimization over latent variables \cite{bora2017compressed,menon2020pulse,oberlin2021regularizing}.
-As a consequence, the convergence guarantees of existing methods remain to be established~\cite{shah2018solving,raj2019gan,holden2022bayesian}.
 Convergent methods have only been proposed for restricted uses cases.
 In compressed sensing problems with Gaussian measurement matrices, one can show that the objective function has a few critical points and design an algorithm to find the global optimum~\cite{hand2018phase,huang2021provably}.
 With a prior given by a VAE, and under technical hypothesis on the encoder and the VAE architecture, the Joint Posterior Maximization with Autoencoding Prior (JPMAP) framework of~\cite{gonzalez2022solving} converges toward a minimizer of the joint posterior $p(\x,\z|\y)$ of the image $\x$ and latent $\z$ given the observation $\y$.
-JPMAP is nevertheless only designed for VAEs of limited expressiveness, with a simple fixed gaussian prior distribution over the latent space.
-This makes it impossible to use this approach for anything other than toy examples.\\
+JPMAP is nevertheless only designed for VAEs of limited expressiveness, with a simple fixed Gaussian prior distribution over the latent space.
+This makes it impossible to use this approach for anything other than toy examples.

 {\bf Genericity issues.} When a highly structured dataset with fixed image size is available ({\em e.g.} face images~\cite{karras2019style}), deep generative models produce image restorations of impressive quality for severely ill-posed problems, such as super-resolution with huge upscaling factors.